 What limited democratic processes that were present in our universities have been eroded.
 State and federal legislative efforts have seen elected staff and students on university governing bodies replaced with appointed corporate elites.

 Universities should not be seen as job factories, but as places of knowledge creation which hold power to push society forward.
 Universities must be democratic and operate to serve the public good.

-Senator Mehreen Faruqi has recently published a discussion paper on these topics called, ‘The University of the Future’.
+Senator Mehreen Faruqi published a discussion paper on these topics called, ‘The University of the Future’.
 The ideas and questions throughout have been presented in order to provide a starting point for richer, more radical conversations about the future of universities.